 strtod()’s mission is to adjust b so that it becomes the correctly rounded result r, that is, the closest double-precision floating-point number to d.
 It does this by computing the distance between d and b and then adding that to b (the distance is negative when d < b).

 To compute the distance, strtod() first computes the number of ULPs between d and b.
-(A ULP is the relative distance between two floating-point numbers; for example, adjacent floating-point numbers differ by one ULP.)
-The distance is the number of ULPs times the size of the gap between floating-point numbers near b.
-(For now, I will ignore the effects of crossing a power of two boundary, where the gap size changes.)
+(In this context a ULP is the relative distance between two floating-point numbers; for example, adjacent floating-point numbers differ by one ULP.)
+The distance is the number of ULPs times the size of the gap between floating-point numbers around b.

 The information strtod() needs to calculate the number of ULPs lies in the big integer variables dS, bS, and hS: d is (dS – bS)/hS half-ULPs away from b, which divided by two gives the number of ULPs.